-The Stencil Theme Editor is a point-and-click interface that allows you to change the storefront's look without manually entering code.
+Store Design is a point-and-click interface inside the control panel that allows you to change the storefront's look without manually entering code.
 It offers a selection of options for easily changing colors, fonts, image sizes, and more.
-After making changes in Stencil Theme Editor, you can save all your changes without publishing them live on your storefront.
-The changes will only appear on your storefront when you click "Publish".
+After making changes in Store Design, you can save all your changes without publishing them live on your storefront.
+The changes will only appear on your storefront when you click Publish.

 To get started, go to Storefront › My Themes, then click Customize.

-Your storefront will load in a new tab on your browser with the Style Customization panel on the left and the Preview panel on the right.
+Your storefront will load with the Style Customization panel on the left, and the Preview panel on the right.

 The Style Customization panel contains all of the controls that allow you to modify the look and feel of your theme.
 For example, here you’ll be able to update your theme’s typography (fonts and font sizes) and colors.
 The controls that are available in this panel will vary from theme to theme.